mapio/see-you-viewer/README.md

 	TYPE := 'compile' | 'execution' | 'diff' | 'ok'

-and all non-terminals not detailed here are understood to be unicode strings.
+and all non-terminals not detailed here are understood to be unicode strings;
+moreover, all the EXERCISES must share the same set of EXERCISE_NAME keys (but the same isn't required for CASES).